Calvonator/Encryption-Playground/README.md

 - Find the best combination of Flip Flop and Switch seeds.
 Try reach a period length of over 1000
 - Try and attack the random number generation (Solving a system of linear equations).
 - Figure out how to combine multiple LSFRs to create a stronger generation of random numbers
+- Test the statistical properties of the output.
+(Should be a ~50% chance of being a 1 or a 0)
 - ~~In that case that the user chooses to manually enter switch values, find the length of the flip flop bits entered, present this number and enter a forced loop for that many iterations.~~